Yanzi people

 The Bayanzi are matrilineal, so a child belongs to the clan of the mother.

 The Belgian colonial travelers first encountered them at Bolobo on the Congo River, as traders up and down the river.

-They employed them from 1883 as bodyguards mainly.

-Later the Bayanzi were forced to labor on the palm oil plantations and later used as clerks or translators.
+They employed them from 1883, primarily as bodyguards.
+Later, the Bayanzi were forced to labor on the palm oil plantations and later used as clerks or translators.

 Ethnicity

 The Bayanzi are a people of the southwest Democratic Republic of the Congo who speak a Bantu language.

 Other names include Batende, Bayansi, Mbiem, Nkaan, Wachanzi, Yansi, Yanzi, Yey.

 Territory

 The Jesuits recorded local traditions of the Bayansi, which seem to show that they originated from a mix of mainly the North (present Sudan) or Northwest (present Gabon) by mix marriages of tribal chiefs, in a region they called "Kimput" which means "Europa" and seems to refer to Egypt (Hut-Ka-Ptah) or Ethiopia "Punt".

 They talked of a great river whose waters were salty and which even large sailboats were unable to cross.

 Perhaps this refers to the Atlantic Ocean or the Nile river or even both.

 They say that they lived in semi-slavery in the land of Kong Mukoko, and then became traders at the edge of the Pool Malebo.

 As of 1908 the Bayanzi ranged from the lower Kasai River to the main Congo River and the Ubangi River confluence.

 As of 1967 their population was about 200,000 in their own territory, which covered about 25000 km2.

 This is the Lower Kwilu River between the mouth of the Kwenge River and the Kwango River.

 To the north it extends along the left bank of the Kasai River between 15°E and 17°E.

 To the south it extends along both banks of the Inzia River and Lukula River.

 It included 60 chieftainships in Bandundu Territory, 30 in the Kikwit area and 30 in Masi-Manimba Territory.

 In 1960 the Bayanzi demanded creation of a North Kwilu Province.